Seven deadly sins of paper records

 MTD ITSA is going to force change whether welcome or not.
 By April 2024, if you have combined property and sole trader income greater than £10k you will be required to keep your records digitally.
 You can’t change this but you can choose how to respond to it.

 By taking action now you can start getting to grips with digital record keeping before the reporting requirements come in.
 Say goodbye to manual record keeping and start reaping the benefit.
-To discuss your requirements, speak to our digital advisory team on 0161 905 1616 or email us on fintech@haroldsharp.co.uk.
+To discuss your requirements, contact our Digital Advisory Team by emailing fintech@haroldsharp.co.uk or call 0161 905 1616.

 For more information on MTD ITSA, visit our dedicated Landlord and Sole Trader webpages.